artemiscloud/website/README.md

     ---
 ```
 ---

+The type should be featured or regular, featured posts will always appear on the blog landing page.

 **NOTE**
 Setting draft to false means you can push it to the website view it but it won't appear on the blog landing page, you could access this via //blog/myBlog

 ---

 You can also add an image by adding the image under static/images and adding.